Got coins? How to safely store and display your collection

 - The type of coins

-- Coin value
+- Coin value or purchase price

 - Date and mintmark on the coin

-- Dates that you removed the coin from storage, and what you did with the coin.
+- Dates that you removed the coin from storage, and what you did with the coin

+You can create your catalogue using a notebook, spreadsheet, an app, or any other tracking device.
 This list will not only help you keep track of what you have; it can also be handy:

 -